AnonymousPlanet/thgtoa/guide.md

     -   Phone number (this is your pre-paid SIM card phone number on your Burner phone)

--   Do not pick an occupation at a well-known private corporations/company as they have people in their HR depts monitoring activities in platforms such as Linkedin and will report your profile as being fake if it doesn't match their database.
+-   Do not pick an occupation at a well-known private corporations/company as they have people in their HR depts monitoring activities in platforms such as LinkedIn and will report your profile as being fake if it doesn't match their database.
 Instead pick an occupation as a freelancer or at a large public institution where you'll face less scrutiny.

 -   Keep track (write down) of the background stories of your Identity.
 You should always use the same dates and answers everywhere.
 Everything should always match up.
 Even the stories you tell about your imaginary life should always match.
 If you say you work as an intern as the Ministry of Health one day and later on another platform say you work as an intern at the Ministry of Transportation, people will question your identity.